dpla-attic/automation/README.md

 * If you destroy and re-create a VM, you should delete the old public key from `$HOME/.ssh/known_hosts` to avoid getting an error when you run ansible-playbook again.
 Look for the hostname in addition to its IP address.
+* See the note in group_vars/all.dist about using SSH private keys for deploying from private GitHub repositories, if you intend to use private resources.